-When compared to point-based awards, those based on relationships need a little bit more labor.
+When compared to point-based awards, those based on relationships need a little bit more labour.
 You won’t get much use out of them until you select a rewards program that works with your lifestyle and the way you spend your money.
 Verify if the “rewards” that a bank purports to offer are, in fact, beneficial to you before choosing it as your primary financial institution.
-For instance, find a debit card that offers benefits in the form of gas points if you put a lot of money into gasoline purchases.
+Find a debit card that offers benefits in the form of gas points, for instance, if you put a lot of money into gasoline purchases.

 There are always going to be requirements and constraints attached to these benefits, which makes them less gratifying overall.
-Find out if you will get what you anticipate by reading the terms and conditions in great detail.
-Examine your pattern of card use in great detail and make a critical comparison to the terms and conditions of the rewards program offered by your financial institution.
+Find out if you will get what you anticipate by reading the small print carefully.
+Examine your pattern of card use in great detail and do a critical comparison to the terms and conditions of the rewards program offered by your financial institution.

-How quickly does the accumulation of rewards occur?
+How quickly do the benefits accumulate?
 It’s possible that you’ll get one point for every dollar you spend, but it could also take you five or six dollars to get one point.
-When you spend money in some categories, you may find that you get additional rewards (like buying gas or groceries, for example).
+If you spend money in certain areas, such as groceries or gas, you may find that you earn a greater percentage of that money back.
 Consider the ways in which you utilize your card.
 Will you ever amass sufficient prizes to make using them worthwhile?
-Will the accumulation of points cause a shift in your habits and spending that will be detrimental to your financial situation?
+Will the accumulation of points cause a shift in your habit and spending that will be detrimental to your financial situation?

-Find out when the awards you have earned will expire.
+Find out when the time limit is on your incentives.
 Put that knowledge to use, along with what you already know about the process of point accumulation, to make an educated guess about whether or not you will be eligible for a reward.
-It’s possible that points will become invalid in only a few short years, right when you’re getting close to being able to redeem them for something of value.
+P oints may become invalid in a matter of years, right when you’re getting close to being able to redeem them for something of worth.

-Is there a cap on the total number of points that can be accumulated in a certain time period? (per month or year, for example).
-You might have a major purchase coming up or spend a lot of money every month, but you might not be able to make the most of those expenditures in the way that they could benefit you.
+Wondering whether there is a cap on the amount of points that may be earned in a given time period (like a month or a year, for example)?
+You might have a major price coming up or spend a lot of money every month, but you might not be able to make the most of those expenditures in the way that they could benefit you.

-Costs: It is more likely that rewards cards will have fees attached to them (annual fees, fees to use your rewards, fees to make purchases, and more).
+Fees It is more likely that reward credit cards will have fees associated with them (including annual fees, fees to redeem your rewards, fees to make purchases, and other fees).
 The benefits you obtain should, of course, be greater than the costs you incur.